My Journey ...

 As I looked through the rearview mirror, I could vaguely make out a common thread connecting the stops on my journey.
 Regardless of the role I played or the industry I was in, I found myself helping others on their path of growth.
 I saw the potential within others and wanted to help them to achieve it.

 Somewhere along that winding path, I stumbled into the field of coaching.
 As I trained in and explored coaching, the pieces began to fall back into place.
 The skills I picked up from all those roles across all those industries started to connect.
 The zigs and zags on my path were a series of connected switchbacks leading up the mountain to finding my “why.”

-Recently, I added a new offering to my coaching practice – Walk-and-Talks.
-Walk-and-Talks combine hiking in nature with professional coaching.
+Recently, I added a new offering to my coaching practice – The Nature of Leadership.
+These Walk-and-Talks combine hiking in nature with professional coaching.
 On these walking talks, nature becomes the catalyst and metaphor for discovery, transformation, and growth.

 - I help people discover and realize their potential.